 Recent feedback from a patient:

-“Also, I would like to say a huge thank you and Sue for all your hard work on the Living Better Group.
+“Also, I would like to say a huge thank you for all your hard work.
 It has set me on a path of self care and self help and opened my eyes to a great many valuable coping strategies.
 It has also introduced me to a wonderful new friend, who I now meet up with regularly.
 We are currently taking a weekly Mindfulness yoga class near her and are also planning a weekly swim near me.”

-We see patients at Harrogate District Hospital, Mowbray Square Medical Centre and Skipton General Hospital and Ripon Community Hospital where this is most suitable for the patient.
+We see patients by video-link and at Harrogate District Hospital, Mowbray Square Medical Centre, Skipton General Hospital and Ripon Community Hospital where this is most suitable for the patient.